linux-lock/bpflock/docs/system-and-application-tracing.md

  * `--exec-snoop`:
     - `none` : tracing process exec() calls is disabled.
-    - `filter` : trace only processes that match the filter.
     - `all` : trace all process exec() calls.

-Examples:

 * Tracing process execution is disabled:
   ```bash